Empirical Decomposition of the IV-OLS Gap with Heterogeneous and Nonlinear Effects: Introduction

-This paper advances the literature on the interpretation and decomposition of linear regression coefficients by exploring a general and empirically relevant setting in which treatment effects are nonlinear in treatment levels and heterogeneous across covariates.\footnote{A related strand of the literature develops alternatives to the linear IV regression approach, including the policy-relevant treatment effect proposed by \citet{heckman2001policy} and \citet{carneiro2010evaluating}.
-On the other hand, this study aims to facilitate the interpretation of the linear IV regression approach, taking its widespread use for granted.} The local average treatment effect (LATE) interpretation proposed by \citet{imbens1994identification} in a binary treatment context originates the idea that the IV coefficient is the weighted average of the marginal causal effects of the treatment. \citet{angrist1995two} and \citet{angrist2000interpretation} extend the basic insights of the LATE interpretation to a multivalued treatment case.\footnote{\citet{yitzhaki1996using} and \citet{angrist1999empirical} suggest the analogous weighted-average interpretation of the OLS coefficient.} However, much of the focus of the literature has been on a univariate model with no or fixed covariates.\footnote{\citet*{angrist1995two} allow for covariates in a special case with the saturated first stage. \citet*{angrist2000interpretation} consider an additive model in which the treatment effects do not depend on the covariates.} Motivated by the weighted-average interpretation, \citet{mogstad2010linearity}, \citet*{loken2012linear}, and \citet*{lochner2015estimating} propose the empirical decomposition of the IV--OLS coefficient gap into the weight difference and endogeneity bias components.
-They consider a model in which treatment effects are nonlinear in treatment levels but homogeneous across covariates.
-My framework generalizes these previous works on the interpretation and decomposition of the linear regression coefficients by allowing the treatment effects to be heterogeneous across covariates.
+This paper advances the literature on the interpretation and decomposition of linear regression coefficients by exploring a general and empirically relevant setting in which the treatment effects are nonlinear in treatment levels and heterogeneous across covariates.
+The local average treatment effect (LATE) interpretation proposed by \citet{imbens1994identification} in a binary treatment context originates the idea that the IV coefficient is a weighted average of the marginal causal effects of the treatment. \citet{angrist1995two} and \citet{angrist2000interpretation} extend the basic insights of the LATE interpretation to a multivalued treatment case. \citet{yitzhaki1996using} and \citet{angrist1999empirical} suggest the analogous weighted-average interpretation of the OLS coefficient.\footnote{The OLS interpretation is also explored by \citet{angrist1998estimating}, \citet{aronow2016does}, and \citet{Sloczynski2020OLS} in a binary treatment case with a focus on observed heterogeneity.} Much of the focus of the literature has been on a univariate model with no or fixed covariates, which makes it difficult to immediately apply these results to empirical settings.
+While drawing on these existing results, my framework synthesizes them into an empirically relevant format and provides an estimable decomposition of the IV--OLS coefficient gap.

+Motivated by the weighted-average interpretation developed in the literature, \citet{mogstad2010linearity}, \citet*{loken2012linear}, and \citet*{lochner2015estimating} propose the empirical decomposition of the IV--OLS coefficient gap into weight difference and endogeneity bias components.
+They consider a model in which the treatment effects are nonlinear in treatment levels but homogeneous across covariates.
+My framework generalizes these previous works by allowing the treatment effects to be heterogeneous across covariates.
 This is an empirically meaningful generalization, as my empirical applications demonstrate the relevance of the covariate weight difference in interpreting the IV--OLS coefficient gap.
-Furthermore, explicit consideration of the covariates makes my framework compatible with broader classes of identification strategies including DID and RD designs.